 Does Divorce Insurance Exist?

-A prenuptial agreement, also referred to as a “prenup” or antenuptial agreement, is a legal contract drawn up prior to marriage between two people to ensure that if the marriage dissolves, the terms that they agreed upon prior to getting married will be met.
+A prenuptial agreement, also referred to as a “prenup” or antenuptial agreement, is a legal contract drawn up between future spouses to promise that if the marriage dissolves, the terms that they agreed upon prior to getting married will be met.

-The prenup is established prior to marriage to outline what may happen to existing assets in the event of a divorce; with divorce insurance, the contract instead would be between an insurance company and one of the spouses.
+With insurance taken out to cover the chance of divorce, on the other hand, the contract instead would be between an insurance company and one of the spouses.
 In it, the insurer would agree that upon the couple's divorce, they will pay a set amount to the spouse who holds the policy.
 This payout is in exchange for premiums paid.

-Prenups and insurance established to pay legal expenses also differ from a third tool that many future spouses use called a divorce settlement.
-The main factor that sets it apart is that it occurs as the marriage is concluded, rather than before marriage (although the conditions of a marriage settlement may be outlined in the prenuptial agreement).
-Marriage settlements are written agreements between couples that outline the conditions of the divorce going forward.
-They may include details such as how to divide the assets, who gets to stay in the shared home, who has rights to other property, the custody of children, visitation rights, and spousal or child support.
+Prenups and insurance to pay legal expenses also differ from a third tool that many future spouses use called a divorce settlement.
+The main factor that sets it apart is that it occurs as the marriage ends rather than before the wedding.
+(The terms of a marriage settlement may also be outlined in a prenup).
+Divorce settlements are written contracts between couples that work through the terms of the divorce going forward.
+They may include details such as how to divide the assets, who gets to stay in the shared home, who has rights to other property, the custody of children, a visitation schedule, spousal or child support, and much more.

 What Would Divorce Insurance Cover?

 If you have a notion of what you may want to protect in the case of divorce, or of what your ideal divorce insurance product would look like, chances are you can find a few forms of insurance that will cover the asset or assets of choice.
 Each divorce is has its own battles, but here are a few common things to think about when building a plan to protect your assets in case of divorce:

 - Fallout from splitting assets in half, or the cost to replace things that are lost to the other party